ashuio/shavee/README.md

 File mode is set using the `-f <path to file>` option.

-File can be both a local file or a http(s) location
+File can be a local file, a http(s) or a sftp location

 Example HTTPS
 ```bash